MRC2020/pluralsight-js-dev-env/README.md

 use npm start to kick off start script in buildScripts folder.

+#### Github basics
+git add .   = this adds all changed files to staging area for pushing up to github.
+NOTE space before the period . git commit -m "the message to add to the commit"   = this commits the changes in stage and adds the message for this commit. git push   = push the commited changes to github.

 ###Using Localtunnel - shares web project on public internet
 cmd:  lt
 example:  start localtunnel and select the port the project is currently using.
 This will return a random url for access.